 You can either choose which of your screens you'd like to share (yes, even for multiple monitors), or even a specific application window!

-3. Video Marquee: This bar of window previews will show each participant's video feeds.
+3. Video Marquee: When you click a user from the normal view, they'll become in focus leaving the marquee on the right.
 By clicking on a particular window, you'll zoom in their feed to the main window.

 4. User Settings: Like the icons next to your avatar in the bottom left-hand corner of the app, you can access the self-mute and user settings tab functions in the video window as well.